agdavid/agdavid.github.io/_posts/2016-09-24-10_steps_to_heroku_rails_edition.markdown

 9) **Add OAuth Keys and Secrets to ENV**

-Note: Again, this step only applies to you if you use any third-party authentication, such as OAuth for Facebook.
+*Note: Again, this step only applies to you if you use any third-party authentication, such as OAuth for Facebook.*

 We already know that registering your app with a provider like Facebook, Github, or Google provides you with identifiers like an 'app key' or 'app secret'.

-Assuming you used key-value pairs ENV['<INSERT_KEY/SECRET_NAME>'], as any safe programmer does (!), we need to set those in our Heroku app.
+Assuming you used key-value pairs ENV['<INSERT_KEY/SECRET_NAME>'], we need to set those in our Heroku app.

 I called my Facebook identifiers ENV['FACEBOOK_KEY'] and ENV['FACEBOOK_SECRET'] and set them as follows: